ethereum/solidity-website/src/posts/2020-12-09-solidity-developer-survey-2020.md

 ## Help shape the future of Solidity 🔮

-So why should you care and take 10 mins of your time to repsond to this survey?
+So why should you care and take 10 mins of your time to respond to this survey?
 Easy: Your replies will help the Solidity project understand your needs, the current strengths and weaknesses of the language and will contribute towards establishing development priorities for the future.
-This will ultimatively result in improving the Solidity developer experience as a whole.
+This will ultimately result in improving the Solidity developer experience as a whole.

 The survey consists of several chapters: